-Sometimes the solution is right before your eyes, yet we miss it time and time again.
-I know that when I’m deeply immersed in a work project, I become so consumed by the daily minutia and end goal that I can miss something obvious and simple that’s right in front of me.
+Sometimes the solution is right in front of your eyes, yet we miss it time and time again.
+For example, when you’re deeply immersed in a work project, you might become so consumed by the end goal that you miss something obvious and simple.
 Solutions don’t have to be complicated or taxing.
-Something as simple as reformatting a spreadsheet could make all the difference in the world — in how you use information, what information you should add or what elements could be deleted, leading to stronger, more-effective use of that spreadsheet and its components.
+Just reformatting a spreadsheet could make all the difference in the world in how you use information, what information you should add or what elements could be deleted, leading to stronger, more-effective use of that spreadsheet and its components.

 How many professional organizations are there in the PR and marketing industry?
 Far too many to count!
-From the Legal Marketing Association and the Society of Marketing Professional Services to the Public Relations Society of America and Law Firm Media Partners, a conference, luncheon, happy hour or webinar is always taking place somewhere.
-Register — and, more importantly, show up.
-I promise you won’t regret it; rather, you’ll leave feeling fulfilled by new wisdom and ideally a couple of new contacts.
+From the Legal Marketing Association and the Society of Marketing Professional Services to the Public Relations Society of America and Law Firm Media Partners, a digital conference or webinar is always taking place somewhere.
+If you register, you’ll leave feeling fulfilled by new wisdom.